meson800/touchstone-auth/README.md

 ## Rationale
-MIT itself and MIT-adjacent organizations offer many useful web services through a Single-Sign-On (SSO) service called Touchstone, with two-factor logins provided by Duo.
-This is great, and allows easy access to many functionalities, but because MIT does not use a commercial SSO provider (like Okta and others), there is limited ability to access Touchstone-protected sites without a web browser.
+MIT itself and MIT-adjacent organizations offer many useful web services through a Single-Sign-On (SSO) service called Touchstone, powered by Okta with two-factor logins provided by Duo.
+This is great, and allows easy access to many functionalities, but because MIT retrofit Okta into its existing bespoke infrastructure, there is limited ability to access Touchstone-protected sites without a web browser.

 Enter `touchstone-auth`, a Python package powered mostly by the [requests](https://docs.python-requests.org/en/master/index.html) package!
 This lets user authenticate themselves programmatically.
 Cookies are cached, meaning that re-authentication is only needed once cookies expire.

-### Okta updates
-MIT recently moved to using Okta for Touchstone flow.
-This deprecates certificate and Kerberos authentication!

 ## Install
 This package is on Pip, so you can just: